-- 3.1.
+3.1.
 Many different kinds of behaviour can be considered bullying and can be related to almost anything.
-Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual-orientation, home life, culture, disability, or special educational needs are some of the types of bullying that can occur.
+Teasing another pupil because of their appearance, religion,

 - 3.2.
-Bullying can be acted out through the following mediums:
+Bullying can be acted out through the following mediums: - Verbally - Physically - Emotionally - Online (Cyber) - 3.3.

-- Verbally

-- Physically

-- Emotionally

-- Online (Cyber)

-- 3.3.
 Racist bullying: Bullying another person based on their ethnic background, religion or skin colour.
 Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986. - 3.4.
 Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation. - 3.5.
 Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles. - 3.6.
 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
 Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 3.7.
 Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or non-verbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
-This is commonly underpinned by sexist attitudes or gender stereotypes.
+This is commonly underpinned by sexist attitudes or gender stereotypes. - 3.8.
+Ableist bullying: Bullying behaviour that focusses on another person's disability or support needs; this can include mocking the individual's disability or their needs, using derogatory words or slurs in relation to an individual's disability, or deliberately excluding an individual because of their disability.